Unilateral hearing loss: Profound unilateral hearing loss

 Profound unilateral hearing loss is a specific type of hearing loss when one ear has no functional hearing ability (91 dB or greater hearing loss).
 People with profound unilateral hearing loss can only hear in monaural (mono).

 Profound unilateral hearing loss or single-sided deafness, SSD, makes hearing comprehension very difficult.
 With speech and background noise presented at the same level, persons with unilateral deafness were found to listen only about 30–35% of the conversation.
 A person with SSD needs to make more effort when communicating with others.
 When a patient can hear from only one ear, and there are limited possibilities to compensate for the disability, e.g., changing listening position, group discussions and dynamic listening situations become difficult.
 Individuals with profound unilateral hearing loss are often perceived as socially awkward due to constant attempts to maximize hearing leading to socially unique body language and mannerisms.

 UHL also negatively affects hearing and comprehension by making it impossible for the patient to determine the direction, distance and movement of sound sources.
 In an evaluation using the Speech, Spatial and Qualities of Hearing Scale (SSQ) questionnaire, SSD results in a greater handicap than subjects with a severe hearing loss in both ears.

 Profound SSD is often confused with sensory discrimination disorder (SDD), a type of sensory processing disorder, and can lead to incorrect processing of sensory information or auditory input during interpersonal communications.

-Profound unilateral hearing loss is known to cause: